freeCodeCamp/freeCodeCamp/guide/english/css/tutorials/a-guide-to-class-and-id-selectors/index.md

 From our previous example, a club identity card represents the club and all the members have it.
 However if you ask for their individual identity proof, a person will show a different identity card that only they have.
 Everyone has a different one and can be used to identify them individually.

 This is what ID is.
 Just like personal identity cards, only one HTML element can have a particular `id`.
-No two elements have the same `id`.
+No two elements can have the same `id`.

 ```html
 <p id="car"> Ferrari </p>